 Drinking too much

 Studies suggest that roughly half your risk for alcoholism comes from a complex interaction of genes that you inherited from your parents.
 Children of parents with alcoholism are about four times more likely than others to become addicted.
 But genes aren’t destiny, the National Institute on Alcohol Abuse and Alcoholism stresses.
 More than 50 percent of kids of people with alcohol dependence don’t develop the disease.
 One way to help prevent developing alcoholism is to drink moderately (no more than one drink a day for women or two a day for men).
 If you’re worried about your drinking, talk to your doctor or another health-care provider about it.
 They’re trained to screen patients for addiction and advise on local resources that can help.
-Learn more about how your genes can affect your drinking habits.
+Additionally, make sure you understand how your genes can affect your drinking habits.

 Certain genes may be at fault for some cases of osteoporosis and fractures, research suggests.
 If one of your parents has low bone density, take note.
 “There is strong evidence for an increased risk of osteoporosis if your mother had it,” Todd Sontag, DO, a family medicine specialist with Orlando Health Physician Associates, told Reader’s Digest.
 You’re also at increased risk if either parent has broken a hip, he says.
 Adequate vitamin D and calcium intake, along with regular weight-bearing exercises such as walking or strength training, is key to building up your bones.

 If your mom gave birth to a set of fraternal twins, that means she likely has a gene that told her body to release more than one egg during ovulation, the New York Times reports, increasing the chances that she’ll have fraternal twins.
 It also means that her daughters have a 50-50 chance of having that gene, too.
 Having the gene doesn’t affect a man’s likelihood of siring twins, but he could pass the trait to a daughter.
 (Identical twins are not hereditary—rather, it’s a random event when one fertilized egg splits into two.)
-Check out these 47 fun tips to a healthier, more active family.

 The average age of menopause is 51, although many women hit that hormonal stage earlier, around age 45.
 Going through “the change” before the age of 40, however, is considered early.
 Illnesses such as epilepsy have been linked to early menopause, as well as certain cancer treatments and lifestyle issues such as obesity and smoking.
 But genes play a role, too.
 If your mother went through menopause early, you’re more likely than the general population to do it, too.